Kazuki0131/NBA_Salary_Analysis/README.md

 (In order to create an interactive website, the machine learning model used in the demo website only has 4 stats for input data instead of using all stats.)

 ## Technology used
-* Python, Flask, AWS, S3, DynamoDB, Azure ML, Tableau, JavaScript (D3, Leaflet, Plotly)
+* Python, Flask, AWS, S3, DynamoDB, ETL, Azure ML, Tableau, JavaScript (D3, Leaflet, Plotly)